skwp/dotfiles/README.md

  * ruby.vim - lots of general enhancements for ruby dev
  * necomplcache - intelligent and fast complete as you type, and added Command-Space to select a completion (same as Ctrl-N)
  * snipMate - offers textmate-like snippet expansion + scrooloose-snippets . try hitting TAB after typing a snippet
+ * textobj-rubyblock - provides visual block selection specific to ruby. try var/vir to select a ruby block
+ * vim-indentobject - manipulation of blocks by their indentation (great for yaml) use vai/vii to select around an indent block

  Utils